martpie/museeks/README.md

 This fork seeks to implement at least a section of issue #401 and slight interface changes.
 ![image](https://user-images.githubusercontent.com/57596776/174771584-8b38884e-ba57-4963-87cf-db8ede305211.png)

+# Issues

+Everything tagged with FIXME
+Casing (i'm not used to camelCase)

 # Museeks

 ![Build Status](https://github.com/martpie/museeks/workflows/build/badge.svg)